46 Comments

 Application process for getting married at a public notary in Peru

-The process of tying the knot at a Peruvian notary is similar to getting married in a registry office of a municipality as explained above, however often quicker, clearer and more organzied.
+The process of getting married at a Peruvian notary is similar to a civil wedding at a municipal registry office, as explained above, but it is often quicker, clearer, and more organized.

-The most important part is that you have all required documents in order.
-Once this is done, you just must submit all documents to the notary, pay the fee for the ceremony and choose the day for your wedding.
-Usually, notaries are more flexible than municipalities, so here you can save lots of time.
+The most important part is having all your required documents in order.
+Once everything is complete, you submit your paperwork to the notary, pay the fee for the ceremony, and choose your wedding date.
+Notaries are usually more flexible than municipalities when it comes to scheduling, which can save you a significant amount of time.

-Most notaries request that a wedding announcement is put up in the notary and that the bridal couple publishes a marriage announcement in a local newspaper and submit the entire page with the marriage announcement as soon as it's published.
+Most notaries require that a wedding announcement is displayed at the notary’s office and that the couple publishes a marriage announcement in a local newspaper.
+After publication, the full newspaper page with the announcement usually has to be submitted to the notary.

-You are nearly done.
-The last step to getting legally married in Peru is the ceremony itself.
-As in most countries around the globe, it’s usually nothing spectacular or super festive; a private affair mostly celebrated only with the closest family members and best friends.
-The ceremony might take around 20 to 30 minutes.
+You are then almost at the finish line.
+The final step to becoming legally married in Peru is the ceremony itself.
+As in many countries around the world, it is typically a simple and rather private affair, often celebrated only with close family members and friends.
+The ceremony usually lasts around 20 to 30 minutes.

-The notary performing the ceremony might talk about marriage as the union of two persons, the legal responsibilities that come with it, the rights and obligations of the spouses or similar.
-The only things for you to do are listening, saying “Si, quiero” or “Si, acepto” at the right moment, otherwise all your hard work of the last weeks or months would have been in vain, and signing the marriage certificate (if you are in Peru as a tourist when you marry, the notary may request that you have a Permit to sign contracts allowing you to sign legally binding documents including your marriage certificate).
+The notary conducting the ceremony may speak about marriage as the union of two people, as well as the legal rights and responsibilities that come with it.
+Your main tasks are to listen carefully, say “Sí, quiero” or “Sí, acepto” at the right moment — otherwise all your preparation of the past weeks or months would have been for nothing — and sign the marriage certificate.
+If you are in Peru as a tourist, the notary may require that you first obtain a Permit to sign contracts, which allows you to sign legally binding documents, including your marriage certificate.

-Once you are married, you must register your marriage with Reniec.
-Once the marriage is registered you get the official Peruvian marriage certificate.
-Additionally, Peruvians have to change their marital status on their DNI.
-And, if applicable, foreigners should as well register their marriage with the embassy or consulate of your home country in Peru.
+One last administrative step remains: After your wedding, your marriage must be registered with Reniec.
+Once registered, you can obtain the official Peruvian marriage certificate.
+Peruvians must then update their marital status on their DNI.
+If applicable, foreigners should also register their marriage with the embassy or consulate of their home country in Peru.

 Religious Wedding in Peru

-As already mentioned above, you can only be legally married in a civil wedding.
-A religious wedding is optional and can only be held after the civil ceremony.
-Nevertheless, the religious wedding is a huge affair in Peru and most couples decide to give their vows in front of God, the extended family and friends in a church as well.
+As mentioned above, only a civil ceremony creates a legally valid marriage in Peru.
+A religious wedding is optional and can only take place after the civil ceremony.
+Nevertheless, in Peru a church wedding is often a huge affair, the emotional and social highlight of the marriage, and many couples choose to exchange their vows in front of God, extended family, and friends as well.

-• ID (DNI for Peruvians, passport or carné de extranjería for foreigners)
+• ID (DNI for Peruvians, passport or carné for foreigners)

 • Birth certificate